 Wrap plumber's tape around all exposed pipe threads.

 Step 5: Connect and Tighten the Tail Piece

 Slide a slip nut over the unthreaded end of the new tail piece with the threaded part of the nut pointed out.
 Connect the tail piece to the sink drain and tighten the slip nut with the tongue-and-groove pliers.

 Slide the remaining two slip nuts on each end of the new sink trap.
 Connect the sink trap to the main drain line coming from the wall using the slip nut to secure the sink trap.
 Attach the other end of the sink trap to the tail piece.
 Secure the sink trap to the tail piece by tightening down the slip nut.

-Tighten all of the connections between pipes under the sink using channel lock pliers.
+Tighten all of the connections between pipes under the sink using tongue-and-groove pliers.

 Disconnect sections that will not stop leaking when tightened.
-Clean old plumber's tape off of threads and apply new plumber's tape.
-Reconnect drain lines using channel lock pliers.
+Clean old plumber's tape off threads and apply new plumber's tape.
+Reconnect drain lines using tongue-and-groove pliers.